-Glucocil Supports the 3 Essentials of Healthy Blood Sugar
+Glucocil Supports the 3 Essentials for Normal Blood Sugar

-Glucocil is formulated to support the 3 Essentials of Healthy Blood Sugar.
+Glucocil is formulated to support the 3 Essentials for Normal Blood Sugar.

 Achieving any one of the 3 Essentials supports healthy blood sugar.
 But achieving all 3 Essentials together helps keep your blood sugar levels within the normal range.

 Glucocil Helps Reduce Absorption of Sugars and Other Carbohydrates

 Ingesting sugar and carbohydrates elevates your glucose.
 The key enzyme at the end of the digesting process is called alpha glucosidase, and its job is to release glucose from the more complicated carbohydrates.
 But Glucocil reduces the efficiency of this carbohydrate breakdown, and most unabsorbed carbohydrates gently pass through the intestines and are eventually excreted from the body.
 In one Neuliven Health clinical trial, the proprietary mulberry leaf extract in Glucocil was shown to inhibit carbohydrate absorption by 21%.

 Glucocil Helps Reduce Production of Glucose